Uber ties up with Times Internet for India expansion

 The deal comes at a time when Uber is battling regulatory ambiguity over how it will continue to operate in India's capital city, where it was banned following criticism over screening of its drivers after one of them was accused of rape in December.

-Uber, however, resumed operations in the city after applying for a radio taxi license in January.
+Uber, however, resumed operations in the city after applying for a radio taxi licence in January.
 Its application is still under review.
 Uber currently offers services in 11 Indian cities including New Delhi.

 (Reporting by Aditya Kalra; Editing by Sunil Nair)